newrelic/newrelic-cli/docs/cli/newrelic_synthetics_monitor_search.md

 ### Synopsis

-Search for a New Relic application
+Search for a New Relic Synthetics Monitor

-The search command performs a query for an APM application name and/or account ID.
+The search command performs a query for a Synthetics Monitor by name.

 ```
-newrelic apm application search [flags]
+newrelic synthetics monitor search [flags]
 ```

 ### Examples